wollewald/ICM20948_WE/README.md

 # ICM20948_WE
 An Arduino library for the ICM-20948 9-axis accelerometer, gyroscope and magnetometer.
 It contains many example sketches with lots of comments to make it easy to use.
+It works with I2C and SPI.

 I have not implemented DMP features and most probably I won't do that in future.
 That would exceed the time I can invest.